MariumKhan74/Developers-Hub-Internship/Task 3-Fraud Detection System/README.md

 Predict whether a transaction is fraudulent or legitimate

 How to Run the Project
-Step 1: Install Dependencies
+🔹 1.
+Install Dependencies
 Run the following command to install required libraries:

-nginx
+bash
 Copy
 Edit
-pip install numpy pandas scikit-learn imbalanced-learn Step 2: Train the Model
+pip install numpy pandas scikit-learn imbalanced-learn 🔹 2.
+Train the Model
 Run the training script:

-nginx
+bash
 Copy
 Edit
 python train.py
+This will:
-This will load and preprocess the dataset, train the fraud detection model, and save the trained model as fraud_detection_model.pkl.
+✔️ Load and preprocess the dataset
+✔️ Train the fraud detection model
+✔️ Save the trained model (fraud_detection_model.pkl)

-Step 3: Test Transactions
+3. Test Transactions
 Run the test script:

-nginx
+bash
 Copy
 Edit
 python test.py
-The script will ask for four key inputs:
+The script will ask for 4 key inputs:

 Time

-V1, V2, V3 (PCA-transformed features)
+V1, V2, V3 (PCA

-Amount

-Example Input
-yaml
-Copy
-Edit
-Enter Time: 1000
-Enter Feature V1: -2.1
-Enter Feature V2: 1.5
-Enter Feature V3: -1.7
-Enter Amount: 120.0
-Example Output
-makefile
-Copy
-Edit
-Prediction: Fraudulent Transaction
-or

-makefile
-Copy
-Edit
-Prediction: Legitimate Transaction
-Observations
-The dataset is highly imbalanced, with very few fraudulent transactions.

-Using SMOTE helps improve model performance by balancing the dataset.

-Random Forest and Gradient Boosting both provide good results, but the choice depends on the evaluation metrics.

-The testing interface provides a quick way to check transactions without requiring all features.

-This project demonstrates a basic fraud detection system that can be further improved with advanced feature engineering, deep learning models, and real-time transaction analysis.